Hydrocortisone Cream

 How often can I use Hydrocortisone cream?

-How often you can use Hydrocortisone cream for depends on your condition.
-Your doctor will be able to tell you how long you should use Hydrocortisone cream for.
+How often you can use Hydrocortisone cream depends on your condition.
+Your doctor will be able to advise you on how long to use Hydrocortisone cream.

 Can I get Hydrocortisone Cream over the counter?